latest nhpb_banner 1__compressed2

 Help with Medical Bills

-The disabled and their families in Nevada can receive assistance from government programs and non-profit organizations listed below.
-Several benefits are available to meet a number of needs.
-All services that are offered are in addition to standard local, federal, or state sponsored low income assistance programs.
-All resources made available were done so in an effort to ensure that individuals with a disability, their caretakers and family members get the support they need for short and long term needs.
+People with a disability in Nevada (and their families or caregivers) can receive assistance from government programs and non-profit organizations as listed below.
+Several benefits are available to meet a number of needs, including housing, transportation, food, employment, and the like.
+All services that are offered are in addition to standard local, federal, or state sponsored government assistance programs and learn more about where disabled people in Nevada can get help, including contact information below.

-One of the main organizations in the state is the Nevada Department of Health Aging & Disability Services.
-This group provides resources at the local community level which promotes life choices and equal opportunity for people and family members with disabilities.
-This will allow them to gain assistance to enable them to positively contribute to Nevada.
+One of the main organizations in the state is the Nevada Department of Health Aging and Disability Services.
+This government agency provides resources at the local community level which promotes life choices and equal opportunity for people and family members with disabilities.
+This will allow them to gain assistance, both financially and in other ways, to enable them to positively contribute to Nevada.
 Some services are below.

-Assistive Technology, Training and Assessments is another government benefit that is available to people with disabilities, families, and professionals.
-Among other things, it will help them learn about the assistive devices currently available in their region.
+Nevada Assistive Technology Collaborative (NATC) is another government benefit that is available to people with disabilities, families, and professionals.
+Among other things, it will help them learn about the assistive devices currently available in part of Nevada.
 It will provide them details on which are appropriate for a given situation and how they may even make a difference in a person’s activities of daily living.
-While the state is closely involved in distributing them, the programs are run by Easter Seals and also the University of Nevada.
-In Southern Nevada, call Easter Seals at (702) 870-7050 or if you live in the northern part of the state, call (775) 784-4921.

 Advocacy is also provided in Nevada.
-The state can assist people of all income levels with communication disabilities to access resources they need.
-They will get help in applying for and navigating programs like Welfare, Social Security, Vocational Rehabilitation, and education or job training.
-They will also be able to access interpreters, gain benefits and access other accommodations in the medical and legal systems.
-In Southern Nevada call (702) 363-3323 or in the northern part of the state, dial (775) 353-3599.
+The Nevada Disability Advocacy & Law Center (NDALC), through the non-profit NDALC, can assist people of all income levels with disabilities to access resources they need.
+They will get help in applying for and navigating programs like Social Security (SSI or SSDI), Vocational Rehabilitation, and education or job training.
+Disabled individuals will also be able to access interpreters, gain benefits and access other accommodations in the medical and legal systems with more information on NDALC here https://ndalc.org/.

 Traumatic Brain Injury Rehabilitation will arrange for rehabilitation to survivors of any type of Brain Injury.
 They need to lack the means to pay for the medical care on their own.
 The assistance is coordinated from the Community College of Southern Nevada and the non-profit works in partnership with the college to offer internship opportunities and work experience for students studying physical or occupational therapy.
 (702) 259-1903

-Nevada Department of Employment’s Training and Rehabilitation, Rehabilitation Division, Bureau of Services to the Blind and Visually Impaired (BSBVI) arranges a number of services to qualified individuals, including assistance such as the following.
+Nevada Department of Employment’s Training and Rehabilitation, arranges a number of services to qualified individuals, including the help with needs such as the following.

 • Adaptive training can coordinate individualized training in home management, vocational skills, Braille, low vision aids, and communication support.